Kin-CL/RetroInText/README.md

 ```
 We also provide the dataset in the following link: [https://zenodo.org/records/14915184](https://zenodo.org/records/14915301).

+## Model Training
-## Fine tune MolT5
+# Fine tune MolT5
-You should download the origin MolT5 model before fine-tuning it at [here](https://huggingface.co/laituan245/molt5-base), then put it at the run_translation folder, and save the checkpoint in the model directory.
+You should download the origin MolT5 model before fine-tuning it at [https://huggingface.co/laituan245/molt5-base](https://huggingface.co/laituan245/molt5-base), then put it at the run_translation folder, and save the checkpoint in the model directory.

 ```bash
 cd run_translation